TanelPaal/CSharpCourseWork/README.md

 **Student:** Tanel Paal
 **Uni-ID:** tanpaa
 **Email:** tanpaa@taltech.ee
 **Student Code:** 222775IADB
+**Course:** C# Programming (3rd Semester)

 ## Project Overview
-This project implements a variant of Tic-Tac-Toe with additional gameplay mechanics, developed as part of the C# course.
+This project implements a variant of Tic-Tac-Toe with additional gameplay mechanics, developed as part of the C# course in the third semester.
 The solution includes both a console application and a web application with real-time multiplayer capabilities.

 ### Key Features
 - Extended Tic-Tac-Toe gameplay with movable game area